openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 commit message which helps you and also the reviewers to track and navigate between the dependencies of your changes.

-The 'Depends-On' tag is only a marker on your changes and in case you apply it a patch cannot be merged until all its dependencies got landed.
+The 'Depends-On' tag is a marker on your changes and when used a patch cannot be merged until all its dependencies are landed.

 The tag can be applied to patches proposed for the same repository as well.
 In that case the changes are separate enough to be kept indenependent which means